savioamorim/advent_of_code_2022/README.md

 The ideia is to solve the challenges of AOC-2022.

-In the first moment I just want to complete it, later I can go back to previous challenges to refactor to become the code clearer and better.
+In the first moment I just want to complete them, later I can go back to previous challenges and refactor to become the code clearer and better.